shopkeep/deis/docs/reference/terms/controller.rst

 .. * A lightweight *gitreceive* hook for ``git push`` access control
 .. * Docker and Slugbuilder to process Heroku Buildpacks and Dockerfiles

-Follow the :ref:`Installing Deis <installing_deis>` guide to create your own private Deis controller.
+Follow the :ref:`installation_guide` to create your own private Deis controller.